 WORKSHOP & GROUP FACILITATOR

-Some groups I've offered include public workshops for emotional resilience in the face of global crisis, community-building sessions for members of a housing cooperative, therapeutic groups for troubled teens, and a support group for white-identified anti-racist radicals.
+Some groups I've offered include public workshops in Nonviolent Communication, emotional resilience in the face of global crisis (Work That Reconnects), community-building sessions for members of a housing cooperative, therapeutic groups for troubled teens, and a support group for white-identified anti-racist radicals.

 November 2014 - July 2019